limorl/monorepo-python-sample/README.md

 ```shell
 aws ecr create-repository --repository-name greeting --query 'repository.repositoryUri' > repoUri.txt
 ```
-Get the respository URI from repoUri.txt and delete repoUri.txt.
+Get the repository URI from repoUri.txt and delete repoUri.txt.

 Now, deploy to localstack using sam deploy (open a new bash window):
 Use `prod` or `dev` as config env.
 For `prod`, det `DockerTag` to be the recent greeting package version.